Economics instructor leads clean water effort

 “The result of this event goes towards helping the people of God in West Africa,” Kamara said.
 “We are expanding and I love that.”

-While the amount of money raised pleases Kamara, what keeps him tied to the run is the sense of community – and how it connects to his home country.
+While the amount of money raised pleases Kamara, what keeps him tied to the run is the sense of community – and how it connects to his region of West Africa.

 “When I see everybody coming towards the finish line, they cheer up,” Kamara said.
 “That makes me happy.”